16 Long-Blooming Flowers for Attracting Butterflies and Hummingbirds

-Fill your garden with nectar-rich flowers that attract butterflies and hummingbirds from summer into fall.
+Fill your garden with colorful, nectar-rich flowers that will attract butterflies and hummingbirds from summer into fall.

-Whether the calendar says summer or fall, these flowers such as Russian Sage, Bee Balm and Sunflowers, will attract butterflies and hummingbirds until the first frost—and sometimes beyond.
+Whether the calendar says summer or fall, flowers such as Russian sage, bee balm and sunflowers will attract butterflies and hummingbirds until the first frost—and sometimes beyond.
 It’s important to keep flowers blooming as long as possible to help butterflies and hummingbirds later in the season.
 With thousands of monarchs and hummingbirds migrating south for the winter, these amazing fliers still need good nectar sources to fuel their journeys.
-While some hummers and monarchs start their flights south as early as late July, many of them are still passing through in late October or even early November.
+While some hummers and monarchs start their flights south as early as late July, many of them are still passing through your backyard in late October or even early November.

-To make it easier to choose the right plants, we put together this “Sweet 16” list of blooms to grow in your yard this time of year.
-We chose them because they are some of the hardiest plants you can find – and they also happen to be gorgeous.
-Enjoy the late season color while attracting hummingbirds and butterflies galore!
+To make it easier to choose the right plants, we put together this “Sweet 16” list of blooms to grow in your yard.
+We chose them because they are some of the hardiest plants you can find and they also happen to be gorgeous.
+Enjoy the late-season color while attracting hummingbirds and butterflies galore!

 Joe Pye Weed

 This tall perennial (grows up to 7 feet) definitely deserves a spot in your flower bed.
-It has large medium-pink blooms and interesting foot-long, whorled leaves (see photo above).
+It has large medium-pink blooms and interesting foot-long, whorled leaves.
 As a bonus, the flowers smell like vanilla; it’s no wonder they’re great at attracting butterflies!
 Check out more fragrant flowers that pollinators love.

 Hummingbirds and butterflies nectaring on these flowers start the wildlife parade followed by seed-eating birds.
 It’s common to see butterflies at these yellow, orange and russet blooms (like the white peacock butterfly featured in this photo).
 As a bonus, these are some of the most drought-tolerant blooms you can find.

 You can find this beauty in shades of pink, white, red and purple, growing as high as 6 feet tall.
 It lasts well into fall and is like a bright beacon to hummingbirds and butterflies passing through on their migrations.